 So, I was thinking.
 December 7th is coming up, the anniversary of the attack on Pearl Harbor base in Hawaii.
 I think we should build a full scale replica of the USS Arizona.
 Then, the morning of Dec 7th, we should dress up as Japanese pilots and blow it up.
 Right smack dab in the middle of the Harbor.
 Sound like a good idea?
+Let’s dress up as grizzly bears and surprise Timothy Treadwell’s parents in the middle of the night.

 On April 20th, we will gather at Columbine High School in South Denver and re-enact the killings that took place.
 We’ll wear trench coats, and someone with a beard can play Dave Sanders.
 He is the teacher who bled out and died while authorities waited three hours to enter the school.
 We can eat food like people did back then, and stay in suburban tract houses.